modalitysystems/modalitysoftware-docs/twa/TWA-FAQ.md

 ## Improving Reporting Performance

-Depending on the size of your Teams eco system, you may find issues with reporting and collecting data at the same time.
+Depending on the size of your Teams ecosystem, you may find issues with reporting and collecting data at the same time.
 This is manifested in issues refreshing PowerBI reports.
-To rectify these issues, Modality recommends either increasing the SQL tier in azure, or setting up [Active Geo Replication](https://docs.microsoft.com/en-us/azure/azure-sql/database/active-geo-replication-overview) and using the readable replica for reporting.
+To rectify these issues, Modality recommends either increasing the SQL tier in Microsoft Azure, or setting up [Active Geo Replication](https://docs.microsoft.com/en-us/azure/azure-sql/database/active-geo-replication-overview) and using the readable replica for reporting.